psammarco/xmrig-installer/README.md

 # The xmrig-installer
-Install/ update the latest release of xmrig for Debian/ Ubuntu Linux, and makes a back up of the previous installed version.
+Install/ update the latest release of xmrig for Linux x64, and makes a back up of the previous installed version.
 Can be conveniently used for unattend updates through cron.

 ## Usage: